josbeir/cakephp-docs-md/docs/4/en/controllers.md

 <div class="versionadded">

 4.4.0
-Prior to 4.4 you must use [/controllers/components/request-handling](components/request-handling.md) instead of `viewClasses()`.
+Prior to 4.4 you must use [Request Handling](controllers/components/request-handling.md) instead of `viewClasses()`.

 </div>